MicrosoftDocs/memdocs/memdocs/autopilot/pre-provisioning.md

 ### Technician flow

-After the customer or IT Admin has targeted all the apps and settings they want for their devices through Intune, the white glove technician can begin the white glove process.
+After the customer or IT Admin has targeted all the apps and settings they want for their devices through Intune, the pre-provisioning technician can begin the pre-provisioning process.
 The technician could be a member of the IT staff, a services partner, or an OEM – each organization can decide who should perform these activities.
 Regardless of the scenario, the process done by the technician is the same:
 - Boot the device (running Windows 10 Pro, Enterprise, or Education SKUs, version 1903 or later).
 - From the first OOBE screen (which could be a language selection or locale selection screen), don't click **Next**.
 Instead, press the Windows key five times to view an additional options dialog.
 From that screen, choose the **Windows Autopilot provisioning** option and then click **Continue**.